YoYoFreakCJ/image-downloader-browser-extension/README.md

 Run `pnpm install` in the root directory.

 To build for Firefox run `pnpm build:firefox`.
 The compiled files will be put in the **dist**-folder.

+This was tested using pnpm 8.9.2 on Windows 11 using Visual Studio Code.